Lambda Upsilon Lambda: 20th century and NALFO

 Throughout the rest of the 1980s, the fraternity expanded into eight different campuses located across the North-Eastern states of New York, Pennsylvania, and Rhode Island.
+The first institutions it sought to expand to were those of the State University of New York system such as University at Buffalo, Binghamton University, and the now defunct Kayne College in 1985.

 In 1986, the fraternity briefly considered becoming co-ed as the founding line of the Beta chapter at Binghamton University included two women, Carol Lasso and Vanina Gonzalez.
 After much debate, the fraternity's members decided to keep Lambda Upsilon Lambda from that moment on, exclusive, to those who identified as male.
 As a result, the Beta chapter and its female members came up with the concept of a Latina sorority that would be able to unite the community's women on campus.
-In December 1987, Sigma Lambda Upsilon, Señoritas Latinas Unidas Sorority, Inc., became the first Latina sorority on campus.
+In December 1987, Sigma Lambda Upsilon/Señoritas Latinas Unidas Sorority, became the first Latina sorority on campus.

-In 1988, the Alpha chapters of both Lambda Upsilon Lambda and Alpha Phi Alpha, and the student organization La Asociacion Latina contributed significantly to the establishment of Latinas Promoviendo Comunidad/Lambda Pi Chi Sorority, Inc. at their founding institution of Cornell University.
+In 1988, the Alpha chapters of both Lambda Upsilon Lambda and Alpha Phi Alpha, and the student organization La Asociacion Latina contributed significantly to the establishment of Latinas Promoviendo Comunidad/Lambda Pi Chi Sorority at their founding institution of Cornell University.
 This was the first Latina-focused sorority to be founded at an Ivy-league institution.
+That same year, a colony of the fraternity established at the University at Buffalo in 1985, for undisclosed reasons, had various of its members secede from the rest of the fraternity and establish Latino America Unida, Lambda Alpha Upsilon fraternity.
+Despite this, Lambda Upsilon Lambda would go on to become the first Latino interest fraternity to be incorporated at the national level later that year after the establishment of its Delta chapter in the state of Pennsylvania.

 Throughout the 1990s, during the fragmentation phase of the Latino Greek Movement (which saw the creation and major expansion of many Latina Greek organizations), the fraternity was chartered at an additional 35 campuses across nine states and Washington, D.C.
 It also joined the National Association of Latino Fraternal Organizations in September 1999 and became the second East Coast fraternity, after Lambda Alpha Upsilon, to join the majority West Coast and Mid-West conference instead of the majority East Coast ConcÌlio Nacional de Hermandades Latinas.

 In 1999, Lambda Upsilon Lambda co-hosted a presentation by Ricardo Jiménez of the Fuerzas Armadas de Liberación Nacional Puertorriqueña at the University of Pennsylvania shortly after he and other members of the organization were given clemency by President Bill Clinton.
 His presentation primarily focused on the topic of Puerto Rican colonialism.